October 14, Reading 3 – Titus 2:9-3:15

 * Loving God,

-We come before You in prayer, please help us dwell on and implement Your word as You write it on our hearts.
+We come before You in prayer, please help us dwell on and put into practice Your word, as You write it on our hearts.

-Please help us stand firm against division in Your people.
+Please help us to stand firm against division in Your people.

-And please Lord, mark us as a people who devote themselves to good works.
+And please Lord, mark us as a people who devote t5hemselves to good works.

 Amen.